California Vehicle Code 22356 (b) VC states that no motorist shall drive on a freeway at a speed greater than 70 miles per hour.

 Note that the state can impose speed limits below 65 MPH on some stretches of the freeways.
 Exceeding those speed limits can result in a ticket for violating Vehicle Code 22354 (excessive speed on the freeway).
 Alson note that Vehicle Code 22405 provides special rules against speeding on a bridge or tunnel.

-There are three common defenses if a person is accused of speeding or violating Vehicle Code 22356 VC.
+There are four common defenses if a person is accused of speeding or violating Vehicle Code 22356 VC.
 These include: